Simultaneous Multiband Photometry of the Early Optical Afterglow of GRB 240825A with Mephisto: Analysis

-The result and the two-dimensional projections of the posterior probability distributions of the best-fitting parameters are shown in the top and bottom panels of Figure \ref{corner_sdss_panstarrs}.
+The result and the two-dimensional projections of the posterior probability distributions of the best-fitting parameters are shown in Figure \ref{corner_sdss_panstarrs} and Figure \ref{cornerfigure}.
 Contributions from the stellar, nebular, and dust emissions are all included in the galaxy SED model.
 We find that the $u$-band measurement from the SDSS has a quite large uncertainty and is likely to be a faint limit.
-The derived parameters of the host galaxy are: star formation rate $\log({\rm SFR}/M_{\odot}{\rm yr}^{-1})=0.6^{+0.8}_{-3.3}$, stellar mass $\log(M_*/M_{\odot})=10.0^{+0.3}_{-0.3}$, stellar metallicity $\log(Z/Z_{\odot})=-1.3^{+0.6}_{-0.5}$, evolving age of the stellar population $\log({\rm age_{sys}}/{\rm Gyr})=-0.5^{+0.5}_{-0.3}$.
+The derived parameters of the host galaxy are: star formation rate $\log({\rm SFR}/M_{\odot}{\rm yr}^{-1})=0.6^{+0.8}_{-3.3}$, stellar mass $\log(M_*/M_{\odot})=10.0^{+0.3}_{-0.3}$, stellar metallicity $\log(Z/Z_{\odot})=-1.3^{+0.6}_{-0.5}$, evolving age of the stellar population\footnote{Notice that the evolving age of the stellar population refers to the age of a galaxy system, which represents the cosmic time since the onset of star formation and corresponds to the maximum age of stars within the system.
+It is different from the mass-weighted age of stars in the system, which serves as a representative age for the entire stellar population.} $\log({\rm age_{sys}}/{\rm Gyr})=-0.5^{+0.5}_{-0.3}$.
 We find that the results of the SED fitting are roughly consistent with the star formation rate and the stellar mass derived from the color-magnitude diagram discussed above.
 However, due to the limited photometric data of the host galaxy and the lack of spectroscopic information, the results have relativity large uncertainties.
+Since the emissions of the massive stars in the star formation region are mainly in the blue band, the measurement of the SFR has a large uncertainty due to the large uncertainty of SDSS in its $u$ band.